-- Replacement of the existing hospital with a new hospital that will include new surgery and imaging departments
+- Replacement of the existing hospital with a new hospital that includes new surgery, central sterile processing and imaging departments

-- Improvement of the patient throughput in the ED intake area
+- Improvement of the patient throughput in the emergency department intake area

 - Improvement of the support space

 - Improvements to the campus image, visibility and wayfinding

 Based upon the conceptual planning and design work completed, the project consisted of five major components:

 Make-Ready Package – Site work, modular building protection, building and site demolition, utility relocations, underground retention/detention and temporary structures.
 Includes four acres of parking and site development additions with 730 new surface parking spaces.